Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

 Have you felt a lump in your breast and are worried that it might be something serious?
-Don't panic – in many cases, growths in the breast are benign.
+Don’t panic – in many cases, breast lumps are benign.
 However, the best way to ensure that everything is fine is to consult with a mammologist.
-An experienced doctor will be able to determine the nature of the growth and select the appropriate treatment approach.
+An experienced doctor will be able to determine the nature of the lump and choose the right treatment approach.

 What is a fibroadenoma?